Ali-MHR/DPDK-dynamic-library/README.md

 make install T=x86_64-native-linuxapp-gcc

-2. After building intel_dpdk.so file, use make command to build the .so file
+2. After building libintel_dpdk.so file, use make command to build the .so file